mihirlaldas/pomotasks/frontend/README.md

 - onload will fetch user data from backend
 - backend data will be updated as per actions of the user
 - before front end unmounts data will be saved to database

+## frontend routing done with react-router-dom

+## state management done with redux